AndreasArne/python-examination/docs/README.md

  * `-w, --what`, **required** - The absolute path to the desired folder containing the tests.
 It recursevly looks in all folders for files matching the pattern `"test_(\w)*.py"`.
  * `-e, --extra` optional - Adds the pattern `"extra_test_(\w)*.py"` so the students can test their extra assignments.
  * `-t, --tags` optional - Takes a list of tags (sperated by a comma).
 This filters what tests should be ran.
 If given it only runs cases that matches the tags.
+ * `--trace` optional - Gives traceback output to assertion errors when they occure.

 Examiner utilize function docstrings for testcases to modify and specialize error outputs for each test.